 Left Forum Fundraising and Development Internship

-Left Forum seeks to fill a part-time fundraising and development internship for the Spring/Summer 2013 periods.
+Left Forum seeks to fill a part-time fundraising and development internship for the Summer 2013-Spring 2014 periods.
 This internship starts immediately.
 This is a three to six month internship or a one or two semester internship and it can be scheduled according to the academic calendar year as needed.

 We seek a motivated individual interested in learning about fundraising infrastructure and helping to coordinate fundraising and social events.
 This is an excellent opportunity to develop and hone your event planning, fundraising and non-profit development skills while gaining valuable, high-profile experience in the academic and nonprofit arenas.
 The position can be molded to fit the individual’s strengths and interests.

 - Event planning, from venue scouting and logistics, and finance management, to promotion